sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-1.md

 }
 ```

 This implementation does not attempt to be the definitive silver bullet.
 For example, it will never consider a derived object equal any base object, except for collections.
-In fact, the intention of this method is to be used with plain old data types, such as arrays and simple classes.
+In fact, the intention of this method is to be used with plain old data types, such as arrays and simple classes, that have public fields, and not too much wizardry.
 It has not been a problem in our project, as I try to avoid inheritance anyways.

 Neat bonus: Because this is an extension function, it can also be called on null, so you never have to worry about that again:
 ```cs